Wegovy vs Ozempic

 | Maker | Novo Nordisk | Novo Nordisk |

-Wegovy and Ozempic are the same active medicine — semaglutide — both made by Novo Nordisk as a once-weekly injection.
-The confusion is understandable, but the difference isn't the molecule; it's the brand, the maximum dose, and the FDA-approved use.
+Wegovy and Ozempic are the same active medicine — semaglutide, from Novo Nordisk.
+Both are best known as a once-weekly injection, and since 2026 both are also sold as a once-daily tablet.
+The difference isn't the molecule; it's the brand, the maximum dose, and the FDA-approved use.

-Ozempic is approved to treat type 2 diabetes (up to 2 mg per week) and, in some adults, to lower cardiovascular risk — weight loss is a secondary effect.
-Wegovy is approved for chronic weight management (up to 2.4 mg per week) and was studied specifically for weight.
+Ozempic is approved to treat type 2 diabetes (injection up to 2 mg per week) and, in some adults, to lower cardiovascular risk — weight loss is a secondary effect.
+Wegovy is approved for chronic weight management (injection maintenance 2.4 mg per week, and the label permits going to 7.2 mg in adults for weight reduction) and carries its own cardiovascular indication.
 So a person's diagnosis, goal, and insurance — not a difference in the drug — usually decide which brand is prescribed.

 In its pivotal weight trial (STEP 1), Wegovy produced about a 15% average body-weight reduction over 68 weeks.
 Ozempic's weight loss, at its lower diabetes doses, is generally smaller — though it is the identical molecule.
 These are trial averages; individual results vary.
 This is general information, not medical advice.